sambux1/presentations/opps/slides/polling/traditional.md

 <!--
 This project is about a new way to do political polling.

-I'll start by pointing out some of the downsides of traditional approaches to polling.
+So I'll start with some background and some of the downsides of traditional approaches to polling.

+In a typical poll, we collect data by either calling people or getting them to fill out a survey.

-First, data collection takes time.
+This means that data collection takes time.
 There's typically a high latency between commissioning a poll and getting results.

-Second, data collection is a human-intensive process, so scaling to collect more data is costly.
+Second, data collection is a human-intensive process, so scaling to collect more data can be quite costly.

 Finally, traditional polling offers poor geographic and temporal coverage.
 Polls are restricted to a few key areas immediately before an election, which means many locations go unpolled for weeks or months.